postmanlabs/labs-docs/src/pages/docs/sending-requests/visualizer.md

 * `data` (optional): The second parameter is data that you can bind to the template.
 The properties of this object can be accessed in the template.
 * `options` (optional): The third argument is an `options` object for [`Handlebars.compile()`](https://handlebarsjs.com/api-reference/).
 You can use this to control how Handlebars compiles the template.

 Postman uses the information you pass to `pm.visualizer.set()` to render an HTML page in the sandbox for the visualizer.
-You will see this rendered HTML page in the __Visualize__ tab.
+To see this rendered HTML page, select the __Visualize__ tab.
 The `layout` string is inserted into the `<body>` of the rendered page, including any JavaScript, CSS, and HTML that the template contains.

 ## Debugging visualizers